In this page:

 the election of his candidate, the Archbishop of Bordeaux, who was not even a cardinal.
 The new pope summoned the cardinals and the key members of the Curia, the papal court,

-to Lyons where he was anointed and became Pope Clement V on November 14, 1305.
+to Lyon where he was anointed and became Pope Clement V on November 14, 1305.
 The ceremony was attended by King Philip, accompanied by the top members of the French aristocracy, but the day was marked by dire portents: in particular a wall collapsed on the pope during the procession, he lost his balance

 and his crown fell to the ground.

 It was not the first time that a pope was conferred his office outside Rome, nor was it unusual for a pope to spend long periods away from his diocese, so the decision of the new pope not to hurry to Rome and to stay for a while in several towns of southern France was not particularly odd.
 Things changed in 1313 when the pope decided to permanently settle in France at Carpentras, a small town in Provence which was a papal possession.
 In 1316 Pope John XXII, his successor, moved the Papal Court to Avignon, a nearby larger town which belonged to the Angevin King of Naples, in his capacity of Count of Provence.

 In addition to choosing to stay in France, Pope Clement V appointed nine new French cardinals.
 At the request of the French king he excommunicated the powerful Order of the Knights Templar and gave the king a free hand in getting hold of their large possessions.